BillWagner/csharpstandard/standard/types.md

 - No warning shall be generated when a variable of an unannotated reference type is initialized with, or assigned a value of, `null`.
 - No warning shall be generated when a variable of a reference type that possibly has the null value.
 - For any reference type `T`, the annotation `?` in `T?` generates a message and the type `T?` is the same as `T`.
+- For any type parameter constraint `where T : C?`, the annotation `?` in `C?` generates a message and the type `C?` is the same as `C`.
+- For any type parameter constraint `where T : U?`, the annotation `?` in `U?` generates a message and the type `U?` is the same as `U`.
+- The generic constraint `class?` generates a warning message.
+The type parameter must be a reference type.
   > *Note*: This message is characterized as “informational” rather than “warning,” so as not to confuse it with the state of the nullable warning setting, which is unrelated. *end note*
 - The null-forgiving operator `!` ([§12.8.9](expressions.md#1289-null-forgiving-expressions)) has no effect.